Classification of radar targets using machine learning and deep learning

 println("Predicted Class: $predicted_class")

-As can be seen from the results above, the model correctly classified the instance given to it
+As can be seen from the results above, the model correctly classified the instance provided to it.

 Conclusion

-This example presented a workflow for performing radar target classification using machine learning and deep learning techniques.
-Although this example used synthesised data for training and testing, it can be easily extended to incorporate real radar results.
+This example shows a workflow for performing radar target classification using machine learning and deep learning techniques.
+Although this example used synthesized data for training and testing, it can be easily expanded to take into account the actual results of the radar.